Tram-One/tram-deco/README.md

 _Declarative Custom Elements using native Web Component APIs and specs._

 Tram-Deco provides a more elegant interface for building Web Components, that remains as close as possible to the existing browser APIs.
-Tram-Deco is an experiment to determine the value of a declarative interface for building Web Components, without the addition of APIs that don't already exist.
+Tram-Deco is a experiment to understand what a declarative interface for building Web Components might look like, without the addition of APIs that don't already exist.

 <!-- prettier-ignore -->
 <img src="https://img.shields.io/npm/dm/tram-deco.svg" alt="Downloads"> <img src="https://img.shields.io/npm/v/tram-deco.svg" alt="Version">